Applied Academics for Adult Education (AAAE)

 allowing a student to complete when he/she meets their Basic Skills Requirements.
 At verification of a student’s completion, he/she is referred to their counselor.

-Sheridan Technical College’s face-to-face AAAE program is located in Building 14 at the Sheridan Main campus and at the Sheridan West campus.
+Sheridan Technical College’s face-to-face AAAE program is located in Building 14 at the Sheridan Main campus.
 The AAAE Online Department is located in Building 12 on the Main campus.

 For more information on Main campus classes, contact us at 754.321.5492.